by K.M. Richards

 LIN was acquired by Media General in 2014, which itself merged into Nexstar Media Group two years later.
 Channel 41 has kept its ABC affiliation the entire time.

 Booth did win the CP for WSBM-TV/51 Saginaw; it was granted October 29, 1953 but was surrendered a little more than one year later, on December 30, 1954.
-They did not win any of the other channels they had applied for in 1952, although in a twist of irony they did acquire WJRT-TV/12 -- the allocation they had dropped their original application for in order to file for Saginaw, which had gone on the air in 1958 -- in July 1964.
+The Booth company did not win any of the other channels they had applied for in 1952, although in a twist of irony they did acquire WJRT-TV/12 -- the station that in 1958 went on the air on the allocation Booth had dropped the original application for in order to file for Saginaw -- in July 1964.

 WKMI-TV/36 Kalamazoo never went on the air and surrendered its CP August 12, 1953.